stonecharioteer/question/README.md

   ]
 ```

+Feel free to fork this repo and provide the solution.

 That is all.

 Do not use any third-party libraries to parse this file.
 Rely on the simplest logic.